 - Irish cheese, like Dubliner or Skellig

-This recipe is as close as I could come to ‘cracking the code’ on some of the breads we ate in Ireland.
-Gee, have I ever told you it’s my favorite place on the planet?
-Like move there, and never look back kind of favorite place!
+This recipe is as close as I could come to ‘cracking the code’ on some of the breads I ate in Ireland.
+I wonder if I’ve ever told you it’s my favorite place on the planet? 🙂 Like in a heartbeat, I’d move there, and never look back kind of favorite place!

 - 2 large eggs